Eden Reforestation Projects

-Eden Reforestation Projects (Eden) is a nonprofit NGO that works in developing countries to rebuild natural landscapes destroyed by deforestation.
+Eden: People+Planet (formerly Eden Reforestation Projects) is a nonprofit NGO that works in developing countries to rebuild natural landscapes destroyed by deforestation.
 Eden works directly with communities experiencing extreme poverty resulting from the deforestation and destruction of the land that sustains them.
 The organization employs thousands of local community members and provides them with the education and tools necessary to plant, grow, and protect to maturity, millions of trees each year.
 Eden currently plants approximately 15 million trees a month, and in 2020 reached over 423 million trees planted of which over 225 million are mangrove trees.

 Mission and history

 In the fall of 2005, Ethiopia's then President of the Southern Nations Hailemariam Desalegn invited Dr. Stephen Fitch to help run an abandoned nursery and forest restoration project along the Udo Escarpment near Hawassa, Ethiopia.
-Dr. Fitch accepted the Prime Minister's offer and began to develop and implement what would eventually become Eden's Employ to Plant methodology: provide sustainable employment to local people to restore and protect their natural environment.
+Fitch accepted the Prime Minister's offer and began to develop and implement what would eventually become Eden's Employ to Plant methodology: provide sustainable employment to local people to restore and protect their natural environment.
 Locals at Gallo Argesi were hired as the workforce, and within the first year of operation, over 200,000 trees were planted.
 By the end of the project in 2012, 16 million trees had been planted by over 3,500 Eden staff.
 Its international efforts have since expanded into other continents and developing countries.
 Nurseries and reforestation projects with locally hired employees have been established in Madagascar, Mozambique, Kenya, Ethiopia, Nepal, Indonesia, the Philippines, Haiti, Central America, and Brazil.
 Since its establishment, Eden has planted over 977 million trees across its project sites.
+On June 13, 2024, the NGO announced it had changed its name to Eden: People+Planet to " better represent the work [...] and align with industry growth and advancements".